ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/tasks/delete.rst

 Delete Workflow Tasks
 ---------------------

-To delete a Task, use the following query:
+The basic format to delete a Task is:

 .. code::